 Beautiful landscapes and sunsets, relaxing music, play at your own pace and limited combat make this game relaxing like Stardew Valley.

 Did any of these games sound intriguing to you?
-At least check out the free ones if all else fails, especially the Homework Salesman.
+At least check out the free ones if all else fails, especially Harvest Town.
 Trust me.

 - World’s Dawn